arianakeith/audio-narrative-2023spring/assets.md

 -coffee slurp (stock) done-freesound

--alarm going off (for when its time to leave for the test) (stock) done-freesound

 -a fan or ac unit humming as a consistent background noise (stock) done-freesound

--calculator typing (stock) done-freesound

 -background study music (stock-youtube) done